Menditect/documentation/docs/definitions/application-environment.md

 ## Definition

-An environment (instance) of a Mendix application.
+An environment (instance) of a Mendix [Application](application).
 This could be hosted on the Mendix cloud, in Microsoft Azure, on premise, locally on a computer or otherwise.

 ## Properties
 | Name | Description |